google/WebFundamentals/src/content/en/updates/2019/05/web-share-files.md

 virtually anything else on a user's device.

 This article assumes some familiarity with the web share APIs.
-If this is new to you, check out the links above.
+If this is new to you, check out the links above or [the demo](http://wicg.github.io/web-share/demos/share-files.html).

 ## The canShare() method